Philip.

 Philip placed his hand on the hilt of his sword as the Uruk approached, a spear in his hand.

-When they were twenty feet apart, the Uruk stopped and looked at him.
+When they were twenty feet apart, the Uruk stopped.

 An Uruk in the Knights Celestial.
-The idea shocked Philip momentarily, but in the more than two thousand years the knights had existed surely there had been Urukesh and Oroquai in the order.
+The idea shocked Philip for a moment, but in the more than two thousand years the knights had existed surely there had been Urukesh and Oroquai in the order.
 Maybe even Aelvani.

 Philip shrugged.

-Krang Haddagan stopped, and strapped the spear to his back.
-Philip turned, dropping his hand from the hilt of his sword as they walked together.
+Krang Haddagan strapped the spear to his back.
+Philip dropped his hand from the hilt of his sword as they walked together.

 They stared at each other, and then they both shrugged and turned up the mountain.